grossmania/wac/participants.md

 **Michele Gelfand**

 - *Cultural Psychology & Organizational Behavior / University of Maryland, College Park, US*
 - Distinguished  Professor of Psychology at the University of Maryland, College Park.
-She the  co – founder of the Society for the Study of Cultural Evolution, author of  the book **Rule Makers, Rule Breakers**, and a recipient of numerous awards for her research on the  evolution of culture and its multilevel consequences, including 2017 **Outstanding International Psychologist Award**.
+She the  **co-founder of the Society for the Study of Cultural Evolution**, author of  the book **Rule Makers, Rule Breakers**, and a recipient of numerous awards for her research on the  evolution of culture and its multilevel consequences, including 2017 **Outstanding International Psychologist Award**.
 She is an elected member of the **American Academy of Arts and Sciences**.

 **Monika Ardelt**